Religion in Ghana: Christianity

+Orange Order

+The Grand Orange Lodge of Ghana governs the Orange Order in Ghana, a Protestant Christian fraternity, whose beliefs are based on the Reformation Principles and the truths contained in the Open Bible.
+The Order's influence on Christianity is primarily seen in its function as a Protestant friendly society that supports its members and the broader community.
+The organization, which was once predominately white, began admitting Ghanaian locals, leading to its full integration.
+It is currently the most active Orange community in Africa.
+In its current state, the fraternity has created a network of like-minded individuals who share a common faith.
+The Ghanaian Order completes charitable work and promotes positive evangelicalism.
+The organization's music, regalia, and marching traditions have been adopted by the local culture, giving them a unique Ghanaian character.

 Syncretic religion

 The rise of Apostolic or Pentecostal churches across the nation partly demonstrates the impact of social change and the eclectic nature of traditional cultures.
 Some establishments have drum societies and singing groups and the independent African and Pentecostal churches reflected in figures for membership that rose from 1 and 2 percent, respectively, in 1960, to 14 and 8 percent, respectively, according to a 1985 estimate.

 Islam

-In the north, Islam is represented and the spread of Islam into Dagbon, was mainly the result of the commercial activities of North African Muslims.
 Islam made its entry into the northern territories of modern Ghana around the fifteenth century.
 Berber traders and clerics carried the religion into the area.
-Most Muslims in Ghana are Sunni, following Maliki school of jurisprudence.
+Most Muslims in Ghana are Sunni, following the Maliki school of jurisprudence.

 Those following the Maliki version of Islamic law and Sufism, involving the organization of mystical brotherhoods (tariq) for the purification and spread of Islam, is "not widespread".
 The Tijaniyah and the Qadiriyah brotherhoods are represented.
-The Ahmadiyya Muslim Community, a sect originating in nineteenth-century India, is the only non-Sunni order.
+The Ahmadiyya Muslim Community, a religion originating in nineteenth-century India, is the only non-Sunni order.

 Guided by the authority of the Muslim Representative Council, religious, social, and economic matters affecting Muslims have been redressed through negotiations.
 The Muslim Council has been responsible for arranging pilgrimages to Mecca for believers who can afford the journey.
 There remains a gap between Muslims and Christians in Ghana.
 As society in Ghana modernized, Muslims were blocked from taking part in the modernization process.
 This is largely because access to jobs required Western education, and this education was only available in missionary schools.
 Many Muslims feared that sending their children to missionary schools may result in religious conversion.